Saint Mary's

 Saint Mary's By The Sea

-In 1923 the lot where the parish house now stands was purchased from Dr. W.C and Emma Hawk for $300.
-The corner where the church stands was donated by W.M. and Mina Van Hoomissen of Portland.
-A residence north of the church was moved to the new basement in 1962 and is now the Parish house and Hall.
+In 1923, the lot where the parish house now stands was purchased from Dr. W. C. and Emma Hawk for $300.
+The church’s corner plot was a gift, donated by W. M. and Mina Van Hoomissen of Portland.
+The parish house itself began as a residence north of the church, which was moved onto a new basement foundation in 1962 and transformed into the Parish House and Hall.

 • Black and white photo of a wood-shingled building with a white picket fence and small bell tower.